-The group's impact was waning by the end of 1963, though, with the next single, "Bon-Doo-Wah," falling off quickly, but its flip side, the Billy Jackson-Jimmy Wisner composition "Don't Throw Your Love Away," had a second life a few months later when British band The Searchers' version hit top 20 in the U.S. and number one in England.
-Several more singles followed, each losing a little ground, and Cameo-Parkway released the group from its contract in 1965.
-Caldwell had moved on by this time, but the girls forged ahead with original member Audrey Brickley back in the lineup.
-In '66 and '67 they released records on the Calla and ABC labels and performed a great deal, including a tour in England.
-Rosetta Hightower, the distinctive lead singer on the big hits, opted to stay, and worked as a backup singer in the U.K. for many years, for Joe Cocker and others.
-The group broke up in 1968, but after several years, Steve Caldwell came back, frog voice intact, and headed a lineup with varying members including another of the original sisters, Jean Brickley, going on to perform as The Orlons for many years.
+Cameo-Parkway released them from the label in 1965.
+Caldwell had already moved on, but the girls forged ahead with original member Audrey Brickley back in the lineup.
+In '66 and '67 they performed a great deal, including a tour in England, and had singles on the Calla and ABC labels (wrapping with a considerably altered version of former Cameo labelmate Bobby Rydell's first hit, "Kissin' Time").
+Rosetta Hightower, the distinctive lead singer on the big hits, opted to stay in the U.K. and worked as a backup singer for Joe Cocker and others.
+In 1968 they called it quits and remained inactive until Steve Caldwell, frog voice intact, reformed the group with a lineup of varying members including another of the original sisters, Jean Brickley, going on to perform as The Orlons for many years.

 - The Wah-Watusi - 1962